Liverpool F.C. in international football: Resurgence – the Klopp years (2015–2024)

-The Champions League title defense ended early for the Reds, as they were eliminated by Atlético Madrid following a 4–2 defeat across two legs after extra time in the round of 16.
+The following season, Liverpool were eliminated in the round of 16 by Atlético Madrid after a 4–2 defeat across two legs after extra time.
 Liverpool qualified for the 2020–21 edition group stage by winning the Premier League.
 The club reached the quarter-finals where they were eliminated 3–1 on aggregate by Real Madrid.
 Liverpool finished third in the 2020–21 Premier League, meaning the team qualified for the premier European competition for the fifth consecutive year.
-On 19 October 2021, Liverpool won 3–2 away versus Atlético Madrid with Mohamed Salah scoring twice to become Liverpool's record goalscorer in the Champions League, surpassing the previous record of 30 goals by Steven Gerrard.
-On 7 December, Liverpool won 2–1 against AC Milan at the San Siro and became the first English club to win all six Champions League group games in the competition’s history.
-On 3 May 2022, the club reached an English record-extending 10th European Cup final after a 5–2 aggregate win over Villarreal in the Champions League semi-finals.
-This was also Klopp's third Champions League and fourth European final in charge of Liverpool.
-Liverpool were then narrowly defeared by Real Madrid to deny them a cup treble that season.
-The club has qualified for the 2022–23 UEFA Champions League after finishing second in the league, ensuring the sixth consecutive campaign in Europe's premier competition.
+Mohamed Salah became the club's record goalscorer in Europe after he scored twice in a 3–2 away win versus Atlético Madrid on 19 October 2021.
+He surpassed the previous record of 30 goals by Steven Gerrard.
+Liverpool's 2–1 victory against AC Milan at the San Siro in their final group game meant they became the first English club to win all six Champions League group games in the competition's history.
+The club reached a 10th European Cup final after a 5–2 aggregate win over Villarreal in the semi-finals.
+Liverpool lost the final 1–0 to Real Madrid, which was overshadowed by the club's fans experiencing difficulties entering the stadium in Paris.